-- All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the 'Digital images and video' section of this document and the school data protection cybersecurity policies.
+- Pupils/students in Y6 are allowed to bring mobile phones to school but must hand them in on arrival at the school office, where they are stored.
+Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will lead to the phone being removed and, deending on the incident, a range of possible sanctions at the discretion of the head.
+Important messages and phone calls to or from parents can be made at the school office with the permission of the head teacher, which will also pass on messages from parents to pupils in emergencies.
+Our approach to pupils using mobile phones is in line with DfE, Mobile Phone Guidance - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+See also the 'Digital images and video' section of this document and the school data protection cyber security policies.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - A pupil who need a mobile device to help manage a medical condition may be allowed to keep their phone in a pouch.
+This decision will be made after relevant risk assessments and in dialogue with parents and other key professionals. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
 If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
-When at school events, please refer to the Digital images and video section of this document on page. [parentfilming.lgfl.net may provide further useful guidance].
+Please see the Digital images and video section of this document for more information about filming and photography at school events.
+Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office. - Where BYOD is allowed, neither staff nor students are allowed to use a mobile hotspot to provide internet to the device as this would potentially bypass filtering in contravention of AUPs.